Boiarka: Demographics

+86% speak Ukrainian as their first language, while 13% speak Russian as their native language.
+The exact ethnic and linguistic composition of the city was as follows:

 Present-day

 The Kyiv Oblast orphanage is located in Boiarka.

 The town is also the location of the Boiarka Metrological Centre, owned by the company Naftogaz, which provides calibration services for gas-flow meters.

 During the years 2005 to 2007, the town hosted the now-defunct football club, FC Inter Boiarka.

 Sport

 Boiarka has a team called FC Inter Boiarka, that in 2001 was also coached by Yukhym Shkolnykov.